 # Add insecure public key. rm -Rf /home/vagrant/.ssh mkdir /home/vagrant/.ssh wget -O /home/vagrant/.ssh/authorized_keys https://raw.githubusercontent.com/hashicorp/vagrant/master/keys/vagrant.pub chown -R vagrant:vagrant /home/vagrant/.ssh chmod 0700 /home/vagrant/.ssh chmod 0600 /home/vagrant/.ssh/authorized_keys

 Next we need to install the VirtualBox guest additions.
 Before we can do that, we need to make sure some prerequisite packages are present.
 We will also take the opportunity to update all the existing packages and reboot the VM.

-# Fedora dnf install -y gcc kernel-devel-$(uname -r) kernel-headers-$(uname -r) dkms make bzip2 perl dnf update -y reboot # OL7/OL8 with Red Hat Compatibility Kernel (RHCK). yum install -y gcc kernel-devel-$(uname -r) kernel-headers-$(uname -r) make bzip2 perl wget elfutils-libelf-devel yum update -y reboot # OL7/OL8 with UEK. dnf install -y oracle-epel-release-el8 dnf install -y gcc kernel-uek-devel-$(uname -r) make bzip2 perl wget elfutils-libelf-devel yum update -y reboot
+# Fedora dnf install -y gcc kernel-devel-$(uname -r) kernel-headers-$(uname -r) dkms make bzip2 perl libX11 libXt libXext libXmu dnf update -y reboot # OL7/OL8 with Red Hat Compatibility Kernel (RHCK).
+(Switch "yum" to "dnf" on OL8) yum install -y gcc kernel-devel-$(uname -r) kernel-headers-$(uname -r) make bzip2 perl wget elfutils-libelf-devel libX11 libXt libXext libXmu yum update -y reboot # OL7/OL8 with UEK.
+(Switch "yum" to "dnf" on OL8) yum install -y oracle-epel-release-el8 yum install -y gcc kernel-uek-devel-$(uname -r) make bzip2 perl wget elfutils-libelf-devel libX11 libXt libXext libXmu yum update -y reboot

 Once the VM is rebooted, we can install the guest additions.